 Return to on-site research plan submission

-- Do not submit a plan for consideration unless asked to do so by your dean’s office.
+- Do not submit a plan to the OVPR unless approved to do so by your dean’s office.

 - The plan template content and structure will likely change over time.
 Check periodically for new versions/updates before completing your own plan when requested to do so.